intellij-dlanguage/intellij-dlanguage/README.md

 ### DFormat

-To reformat D code use the shortcut or the menu item - Code -> Reformat Code with D Format (ctrl+alt+K) or on mac (cmd+alt+K)
+To reformat D code use the shortcut or the menu item – Code -> Reformat Code with D Format (ctrl+alt+K) or on mac (cmd+alt+K)

 ### DFix

-To apply DFix to the a file use the shortcut or the menu item - Code -> Fix D code with DFi (ctrl+alt+M) or on mac (cmd+alt+M)
+To apply DFix to the a file use the shortcut or the menu item – Code -> Fix D code with DFi (ctrl+alt+M) or on mac (cmd+alt+M)

 ### Syntax Highlighting

 Go to Preferences -> Editor -> Colors and Fonts -> D File

 You can customize the syntax highlighting colours here.
-Save as a new theme - and then untick the inherit from checkbox and this will allow you to choose a colour for each item.
+Save as a new theme – and then untick the inherit from checkbox and this will allow you to choose a colour for each item.
 Only the native items will show as changing in the code example.
 From function definition downwards the options are related to annotated highlighting which is based on the grammar and not the lexer.
-So these don't show as chanigng the code example but they do wok.
-I created one similar to the sublime dark theme by using Darcula theme and customizing the colours here.
+So these don't show as changing the code example but they do work.

 ## Progress